amf-paulinho/scriptdrop/README.md

 - [x] Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.

 - [x] UI validation (message to the user)

+- [x] Create a new entity in the database to track Orders (Business Workflow)

 # How could we change the project to be more interesting?